 If the LSMS or SOA supports online SPID Migration, perform the next 4 steps:

 The NPAC SMS sends an M-ACTION lnpSpidMigration Request to the LSMSs that support this feature.
+For the XML interface,SPMN – LnpSpidMigrationNotification.

 The LSMSs respond by sending an M-ACTION response indicating whether the lnpSpidMigration was processed successfully.
+For the XML interface, NOTR – NotificationReply.

 The NPAC SMS sends an M-ACTION lnpSpidMigration Request to the SOAs that support this feature.
+For the XML interface,SPMN – LnpSpidMigrationNotification.

 The SOAs respond by sending an M-ACTION response indicating whether the lnpSpidMigration was processed successfully.
+For the XML interface, NOTR – NotificationReply.

 If the LSMS or SOA does NOT support online SPID Migration, SMURF files will continue to be used.